Hello, and welcome to my homepage!

-I am a postdoctoral associate at the Center for the Study of Democratic Politics at Princeton University.
+I am a postdoctoral fellow at the Center for the Study of Democratic Politics at Princeton University.
 In September 2025, I will join the Government Department at the London School of Economics and Political Science as an Assistant Professor.
-I received my PhD from the Wilf Family Department of Politics at New York University, where I was a graduate affiliate with the NYU Public Safety Lab and a fellow with the Urban Initiative at NYU's Wagner Graduate School of Public Service.
+I received my PhD from the Wilf Family Department of Politics at New York University in 2024.
+My dissertation received the Dean's Outstanding Dissertation Award at NYU.

 My research focuses on American political institutions, bureaucratic politics, local government, and political methodology.
 My current work explores how incentives and selection in bureaucracies affect public policy and accountability.
 I approach these issues by examining strategic interactions among politicians, bureaucrats, and voters, and their impact on public service provision, regulatory policy, and the representativeness of government.
 My work leverages a range of research designs and data sources, including causal inference methods for observational data, text analysis, administrative records, spatial data, and game theory.
 My work is forthcoming in the Journal of Politics and Political Analysis.